Aumnescio/Karelia-agile-dev-blog-2022/blog.md

 done the most, but I intend to push the others to work a bit more if I see them slacking.
 I will not do or shoulder everything myself.

-The first tasks have just recently been assinged, so it is hard to judge the equality of the workloads.
+The first tasks have just recently been assigned, so it is hard to judge the equality of the workloads.
 I will keep an eye on it and adjust accordingly.